 We always try to order something new from the menu, but the real reason why we come to Admirals Hour is for the Oysters Rockefeller.
 They are perfection.

 We decided on a cup of the Lobster Bisque to stir things up a bit.
-A little thinner than other bisque’s we have had, but expertly seasoned.
+It was a little thinner than other bisque’s we have had, but perfectly seasoned.

 We ordered one more round of Oysters Rockefeller, and then feeling sufficiently stuffed, waddled home.
 On our walk we both agreed how much better Oceanaire is compared to another very large seafood restaurant that has recently popped up in the Gaslamp.
 Sometimes new isn’t always better, and that’s probably why there is only one Admiral’s Hour in San Diego.